 \paragraph{Results.} Table~\ref{tab:sim_diff_methods} shows the maximum MSE across environments and the pooled MSE, with the $95\%$ confidence intervals based on the $20$ repetitions.
 RF achieves the lowest pooled MSE, as it minimizes the average prediction error.
 Although MaxRM-RF-local reduces the maximum MSE across training environments compared to RF, jointly updating all the leaf values with the global strategies---MaxRM-RF-global and MaxRM-RF-global-NonDFS---leads to further improvement and achieves the closest performance to the oracle that minimizes the maximum MSE (the leaf-value assignment is a global procedure with the MaxRM objective).
 The post-hoc adjustment performs similarly to the global variants while being computationally significantly cheaper.
 In contrast, variants using non-uniform weights for averaging the trees underperform relative to their uniform-weight counterparts: the potential benefit of non-uniform weights comes with the disadvantage of having access to only 70\% of the training data for fitting the trees.

-Overall, MaxRM-RF-posthoc offers the best balance between accuracy and computational cost.
+In the simulation settings we consider in this paper, MaxRM-RF-posthoc offers the best balance between accuracy and computational cost.
 It performs comparably to the global variants while requiring only a fraction of the runtime.
 Therefore, we use MaxRM-RF-posthoc in all subsequent experiments and refer to it simply as MaxRM-RF.